safecode-pro/pdss/README.md

 # pdss
-Private data safe storage framework
+Framework for safe storage of private data